 The study of Land Use and Land Cover Change (popularly referred to as the LUCC process), is known to have a significant bearing on the management of protected entities such as Bird Sanctuaries.
 This is especially relevant for identifying the proximate and distal anthropogenic pressures on the habitat and its resources, notably water.
-It is also a critical issue in involving local communities in conservation efforts for instance a program planned to improve local livelihoods may lose relevance rather suddenly when the household decides to sell their land to a commercial enterprise.
+It is also a critical issue in involving local communities in conservation efforts - for instance a program planned to improve local livelihoods may lose relevance rather suddenly when the household decides to sell their land to a commercial enterprise.

-There have been no systematic studies on the land use land cover change around Sakkarakottai BS over a given time frame.
-However, by way of secondary information and field realities, it is interesting to reveal that, no discernable change in land use or land cover has occurred around the Sanctuary, except for development along the Northern and Eastern periphery.
+There have been no systematic studies on the land use land cover change around Therthangal BS over a given time frame.
+However, by way of secondary information and field realities, it is interesting to reveal that, no discernable change in land use or land cover has occurred around the Sanctuary, except for development along the western periphery.
 Extent of land under permanent fallow remains static.
-The northern and eastern boundaries have witnessed dramatic change in land use wherein, lands are converted into real estates.

-4.2 The Development Programs and Conservation Issues
+The Development Programs and Conservation Issues